dbalsom/arduino_8088/README.md

 The main advantage is that this allows CPU hardware validation to occur on a regular PC, which helps me out since the Raspberry Pi and the UI library I use for my emulator do not cooperate.
 Another advantage is that the Arduino GPIO pins operate at the 8088's desired voltage of +5V.
 This may improve compatibility.

-I have been using this project to validate the cycle-accuracy of my PC emulator, Marty: https://github.com/dbalsom/marty
+I have been using this project to validate the cycle-accuracy of my PC emulator, MartyPC: https://github.com/dbalsom/martypc

 ## Can the CPU be clocked fast enough?